mclancy96/rails-cru-form_for-lab/README.md

-# CRU with form_for Lab
+# CRU with form_with Lab

 ## Objectives

 1. Build RESTful actions for index, show, new, create, edit, update
-2. Use form_for for all forms (no need to share forms or partials)
+2. Use form_with for all forms (no need to share forms or partials)
 3. Correctly redirect when needed
 4. Interlink between pages using route helpers

 ## Instructions

-You've been tasked with building a Rails app called **Beats by Rails**, the app will need to have three separate models:
+You've been tasked with building a Rails app called **Beats by Rails**.
+The app will need to have three separate models:

 * Songs